How to Track, Report, and Audit Decommissioned IT Assets in Your CMDB

 Introduction

 Every IT environment has them: servers powered off months ago that still appear in asset reports.
 Laptops returned during offboarding that never got updated in the CMDB.
 Software products whose license keys remain allocated to devices that no longer exist.
-These are ghost assets, and they impose real costs on enterprise IT operations.
+The root cause is almost always the same: the decommissioning process is inconsistent or informal.
+IT teams physically retire devices but do not update the CMDB.
+Software gets uninstalled, but license allocations persist.

 Structured decommission tracking, built into the CMDB lifecycle with automated transitions, dedicated reporting, and a clear policy for when to decommission versus delete, converts a perennial operational weakness into a defensible, documented process.